sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 [enhanced region support](https://registry.terraform.io/providers/hashicorp/aws/6.0.0/docs/guides/enhanced-region-support)
 added in v6.0.0 of the Terraform AWS provider makes it possible to deploy resources in multiple regions _in one AWS account_ without configuring a separate provider for each region.
-Lights Off is compatible because the Terraform module was written for AWS provider v6, the original CloudFormation templates always let
+Step-Stay-Stopped is compatible because the Terraform module was written for AWS provider v6, the original CloudFormation templates always let
 [CloudFormation assign unique physical names](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html#resources-section-physical-id)